 Navigating the Social Security Disability Income (SSDI) application process can be challenging.
 We would suggest consulting the following resources:

-• Social Security Administration is the agency that administers and manages the Social Security Incoming application process.
+- Social Security Administration is the agency that administers and manages the Social Security Income (SSI) application process.
 Three options for applying for benefits:

-• National Association of Disability Representatives (NADR), (800) 747-6131, provides referrals for paid lawyers/non-lawyers representatives to assist in accessing SSI/SSDI.
+- National Association of Disability Representatives (NADR), (800) 747-6131, provides referrals for fee-for-service lawyers/non-lawyers representatives to assist in accessing SSI/SSDI.

 The level and type of need for your loved one’s care will dictate the type of long-term facility or housing needed.
 The predominant need (e.g., supporting a mental health condition vs. a physical disability) will determine the appropriate long-term care setting.

-You may want to consult the Secure Stable Housing page of NAMI’s website to learn about options for those living with a mental health condition.
+You may want to begin by consulting the Secure Stable Housing page of NAMI’s website to learn about options for those living with a mental health condition.
 You may also find the page on the website of Mental Health America that discusses housing options for persons living with a mental health disability beneficial.

-The Directory of Centers for Independent Living (CILs) and Associations provides and information on home sharing programs across the nation.
+The Directory of Centers for Independent Living (CILs) and Associations provides information on home-sharing programs across the nation.
 “Center for independent living” refers to a community-based, cross-disability, nonresidential private nonprofit agency that is designed and operated within a local community by individuals with disabilities and provides an array of independent living services.

 If you seek a long-term, private assisted living facility for your loved one, the following article from AARP may provide you with very helpful information on options and next steps to learn more about each: Assisted Living: Weighing the Options.